halfdane/dsedley/content/website/starting.md

 Now your environment is prepared and you can start to experiment.
 Next time I'll explain how to do that and how to bring your changes to the internet.

+## Alternative steps
+Editing the files directly in the browser might be even simpler.